Welcome to Reception!

 In Reception we love to read!!
 We have story time everyday and we love all kinds of different stories.

 As well as sharing stories, it is also really important that your child reads their reading book at home every night, even if they have read with an adult in school- and don't forget to write it in their reading diary too!
+The children can earn stickers and prizes for reading at home, so don't forget!!

 We change the children's reading books on a Monday, Wednesday and Friday.
 Please ensure that the children bring their book bags every day so that we can send letters home too.